Paulie Harraka: Koloma, Inc

-Harraka went on to c0found Koloma, Inc with Dr. Thomas Darrah, a geochemist from Ohio State University, and Pete Johnson, a clean energy entrepreneur.
+Harraka went on to cofounded Koloma, Inc with Dr. Thomas Darrah, a geochemist from Ohio State University, and Pete Johnson, a clean energy entrepreneur.
 Koloma is "a natural hydrogen company that leverages its technology, proprietary data, and human capital advantages to identify and commercialize these resources on a global scale."
 Geologic Hydrogen is considered by many to be at the cutting edge of the next frontier of energy.
 As Chief Business Officer, Harraka leads all financial, operational, and legal functions for the company, which has raised $400 million in investment capital.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)